metalknightsFTC/metalknightsFTC.github.io/pages/how-to-use-markdown.markdown

 strike-through stuff with double `~~like this~~`.

-like bolding things, ~~strike-through can also be~~ in the middle of sentences
+like bolding and italics, ~~strike-through can also be~~ in the middle of sentences.

 ## Links